tedklin/back-to-basics/algorithms/README.md

 - basics/
     - Basic exercises in data structure manipulation / usage.
 - graphlib/
-    - A self-contained custom graph library based on concepts in *Skiena* but with a more intuitive implementation using STL.
+    - A self-contained custom graph library using STL data structures.

 ## Other resources